College of Arts & Sciences Research Development Events

 Every second Wednesday of the month from 12-1 pm the College of Arts and Sciences hosts an interactive lecture related to grant writing and finding funding opportunities.

 In addition, once per semester a workshop will be co-sponsored with RASP.

-See below for the list of events during the 2019 Fall semester.
+See below for the list of events during the 2019 Fall and 2020 Spring semesters.
 Bring your own lunch!